From your experience, what do you see as the three most common challenges that small businesses face? Now how do you overcome those challenges?

 1. A lack of quality leads coming into the business:

-Lead generation is the most important element of any small business.
+Lead generation in Houston is the most important element of any small business.
 Marketing methods have changed a lot in the last five years, so if you’re not seeing quality leads coming to your business, chances are it is time to modernize your approach.

 A lot of businesses are doing things in the same way they used to and in this fast moving world it’s no longer enough.